grego3/pool-tracker/README.txt

 Issues
 -----------------
- * [UNRESOLVED] "Winner' select box needs to display only chosen players
+ * [UNRESOLVED] "Winner" select box needs to display only chosen players
+ * [UNRESOLVED] Display '0' instead of nothing in Leaderboard when no games won
  * [RESOLVED] Leaderboad view not displaying 'game-wins' field